ligolang/ligo/gitlab-pages/docs/reference/dynamic_entrypoints.md

   &#39;storage.(&#39;param, &#39;storage) dynamic&#95;entrypoint -&gt; bytes option -&gt; dynamic&#95;entrypoints -&gt; dynamic&#95;entrypoints
 </SyntaxTitle>
 <SyntaxTitle syntax="jsligo">
-let set&#95;bytes:
+set&#95;bytes:
   &lt;param, storage&gt;(&#95;: dynamic&#95;entrypoint&lt;param, storage&gt;) =&gt; (&#95;: option&lt;bytes&gt;) =&gt; (&#95;: dynamic&#95;entrypoints) =&gt; dynamic&#95;entrypoints
 </SyntaxTitle>

 <Syntax syntax="cameligo">

-The call `Dynamic_entrypoints.set_bytes dyn None dyn_map` returns a copy of
-      the map of dynamic entrypoints `dyn_map` where the dynamic entrypoint `dyn` is not associated to a static entrypoint.
+The call `Dynamic_entrypoints.set_bytes dyn None dyn_map` returns a copy of the map of dynamic entrypoints `dyn_map` where the dynamic entrypoint `dyn` is not associated to a static entrypoint.
 The call `Dynamic_entrypoints.set_bytes dyn (Some bytes) dyn_map` is a copy of `dyn_map` where the dynamic entrypoint `dyn` is associated to the static entrypoint encoded by the sequence of bytes `bytes`.
 If that sequence is invalid, any call to the dynamic entrypoint will fail.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Dynamic_entrypoints.set_bytes(dyn, None(), dyn_map)` returns a
-      copy of the map of dynamic entrypoints `dyn_map` where the dynamic entrypoint `dyn` is not associated to a static entrypoint.
-The call `Dynamic_entrypoints.set_bytes(dyn, Some(bytes), dyn_map)` is a copy of `dyn_map` where the dynamic entrypoint `dyn` is associated to the static entrypoint encoded by the sequence of bytes `bytes`.
+The call `Dynamic_entrypoints.set_bytes(dyn, ["None" as "None"], dyn_map)` returns a copy of the map of dynamic entrypoints `dyn_map` where the dynamic entrypoint `dyn` is not associated to a static entrypoint.
+The call `Dynamic_entrypoints.set_bytes(dyn, ["Some" as "Some", bytes], dyn_map)` is a copy of `dyn_map` where the dynamic entrypoint `dyn` is associated to the static entrypoint encoded by the sequence of bytes `bytes`.
 If that sequence is invalid, any call to the dynamic entrypoint will fail.

 </Syntax>